 - Define a Password and Port (the default port is

 Enable RabbitMQ monitoring for individual hosts

 Dynatrace provides the option of enabling RabbitMQ monitoring for specific hosts rather than globally.

 - If global RabbitMQ monitoring is currently enabled, disable it by going to Settings > Monitoring > Monitored technologies and setting the RabbitMQ switch to Off.

 - Select the host you want to configure.

 - Click Edit.

 - Set the RabbitMQ switch to On.

 Your feedback about Dynatrace RabbitMQ monitoring is most welcome!
 Let us know what you think of the new RabbitMQ plugin by adding a comment below.
-Or post your questions and feedback to Dynatrace Answers.
+Or post your questions and feedback to Dynatrace Community.